The Ancient Library

 The copy of the Bury Cross can also be found in the Treasury.
 The original is at the Metropolitan Museum of Art in New York.

-This investigation looks at the printing, structure, illustrations and use of the 1521 Paris edition of Gerson’s Opera.
+This investigation looks at the illustrations in the 1578 Antwerp edition of Jerome’s Opera.

 Other Online Exhibitions